Analysis | No, there was not a secret scheme to swing Ohio to Biden (as evidenced by the fact that it didn’t)

 Touting himself as “the guy that [My Pillow CEO Mike] Lindell discovered and has been featuring in his movies” about voter fraud, Frank claimed that counties first inflate their voter rolls to have extra voters to inject into the results.
 Then they use a “key” to create the results they want.
 And then they take the extra voters out of the registration.
 He admits that counties administer their own elections, so he appears to be claiming that each of Ohio’s 88 counties does this as part of some broad conspiracy, but he keeps that part vague.

 “So do you think in Ohio we had a clean election?”
-Frank said at one point, earning “No!“s from the audience.
+Frank said at one point, earning a chorus of “No!” from the audience.
 Again, despite Trump winning by the exact same margin as he did in 2016.

 The “key” is the important thing here.
 He does a lot of hand-waving about how he discovered the key for each state and how it’s a “sixth-order polynomial,” which sounds very fancy and impressive.
 But Frank’s “key” is actually just the functional equivalent of the state-level turnout rates.
 What he does is he takes a number of counties and averages the rates by age across all of them.
 Then he compares that average to other counties and — ohmigosh! — there’s a strong correlation.
 Well, sure, because there are common patterns to the rates at which different age groups turn out to vote.
 This is not new.

-But: that’s it.
+But: That’s it.
 That’s the claim he makes.
 As for the “sixth-order polynomial,” you can make one yourself.
 Just plug the data into Microsoft Excel and add a polynomial trendline, cranking the “order” value up to “6″.
 And, voilà.

 See that complicated formula?
 That describes the dotted curve line.
 And if you think that I’m oversimplifying Frank’s work, I’m not.